-Class parties -We will have class parties throughout the school year, and we will offer a sign-up sheet for parents to volunteer or donate items for the party.
-Due to space in the classrooms, we may feel the need to limit the number of volunteers for a party.
+Class parties -We will have class parties throughout the school year and we will offer a sign-up sheet for parents to volunteer or donate items for the party.
+Due to space in the classrooms we may feel the need to limit the number of volunteers for a party.
 Please do not bring children that do not attend 1st Step to class parties.

 Volunteering -We will have several opportunities for parents to volunteer throughout the year.
-We are always looking for Parents to volunteer for our events such as Zoo Day and Rodeo day/Circus day!
+We are always looking for Parents to volunteer for our events such as Zoo day and Rodeo day/Circus day!

-If you are interested in visiting your child's class or volunteering, please contact the Preschool Director or your child's teacher.
+If you are interested in visiting your child's class or volunteering please contact the Preschool Director or your child's teacher.

-Please feel free to contact Amy Burrelsman at 667-7748 or 1stStep@troymc.org with any questions.
+Please feel free to contact Lisa Rayle at 667-6241 x 13 or 402-3995 (cell) or lisa@troymc.org with any questions.